 Deciding on how to build your budget is usually a cumbersome task.
-With the Sage Intacct integration from Budgeting and Planning, however, setting up your budget just became a whole lot easier.
+With the Sage Intacct integration from SIP, however, setting up your budget became a lot easier.
 The option to Use my Sage Intacct data to build your budget:

 Retrieves actuals and budget data from Intacct to populate your budget.